corbtastik/todos-api/README.md

 ### Run on (PAS) Pivotal Application Service

 [Pivotal Application Service](https://pivotal.io/platform/pivotal-application-service) is a modern runtime for Java, .NET, Node.js apps and many more.
-It's a Cloud Native Runtime that provides a connected development to delivery experience that's 5 stars.
+It's a Cloud Native Runtime that provides a connected 5-star development to delivery experience.
 PAS provides a cloud agnostic surface for apps and ops alike.

 #### manifest.yml & vars.yml